Urinary Incontinence

 Chronic Prostatitis or Chronic Pelvic Pain Syndrome is a chronic pain condition in men.
 While the suffix “itis” suggests inflammation or infection, Chronic Prostatitis/CPPS is diagnosed when infection has been ruled out.
 Major contributing factors include tension in the pelvic floor muscles and surrounding tissues.
 It is often accompanied by increased sensitivity in the surrounding nerves and nervous system as a whole.

-Irritable Bowl Syndrome (IBS) is a common disorder that affects the large intestine.
+Irritable Bowel Syndrome (IBS) is a common disorder that affects the large intestine.
 Common symptoms include: cramping, abdominal pain, bloating, gas, diarrhea and constipation.
 It is often accompanied by increased sensitivity in the surrounding nerves and nervous system as a whole.

 Dysmenorrhea is the medical term for menstrual pain or cramps that occur before or during menstruation.
 Dysmenorrhea is the most common menstrual disorder and affects as many as 90% of women of reproductive age.
 It often occurs when the pelvic floor muscles and surrounding tissues have become very tight.
 It may be accompanied by increased sensitivity in the surrounding nerves and nervous system as a whole.